-I spent a blissful couple of days in Groton State Forest this summer (not long enough).
-My home base was Ricker Pond State Park, which was recommended by one of the Vermont State Park rangers as being on the quiet side (I’m always looking for quiet).
+I spent a blissful couple of days in Groton State Forest last summer (not long enough).
+My home base was Ricker Pond State Park, which was recommended by one of the Vermont State Park rangers as being on the quiet side (We’re always looking for quiet).
 I slept in a lean-to near the shores of Ricker Pond, but each day I set out to explore the lakes, ponds, mountains, bogs, and woods that make this place so special.
 Here are my favorite adventures in Groton State Forest.

 The Peacham Bog Loop Trail begins at the nature center on Boulder Beach Road.
 Pay careful attention to your map and the signage as you’re hiking, because there are a lot of connecting trails.
 I took a wrong turn at one point, and could only back track to find where I went wrong.
 Lesson learned.
 The bog itself is a great place for a picnic — just follow the boardwalk to the lonely bench.
 This marks the halfway point if you’re following the Peacham Bog loop.

-Early Morning Paddling on Ricker Pond
+Early Morning Paddling in Ricker Pond State Park

-Afternoon Swimming at Boulder Beach
+Afternoon Swimming at Boulder Beach State Park

 Boulder Beach State Park is definitely the place to be for family swimming, picnicking and frolicking.
 There’s a fabulous sandy beach, and the water is clear and weed-free.
 It was high summer when I visited, and really hot, at least for Vermont.
 There were a lot of people at the beach — cooling off in the water or relaxing on the shore, but not so many that it felt crowded.
 I treated myself to an ice cream at the snack bar, and floated the rest of the day away.